web-platform-tests/interop-2022-viewport/README.md

 > To sort out any confusion about what “viewport” means, and what browsers _(especially on mobile devices)_ should be doing with various viewport measurements & sizing.
 To make recommendations for what should change to improve interoperability.

-## Tests
+## Demos

-There are a bunch of test pages available that help you test the behavior of certain aspects in browsers.
-These test page are published at [https://interop-2022-viewport.netlify.app/](https://interop-2022-viewport.netlify.app/)
+There are a bunch of demos available to debug and test the behavior of certain viewport-related aspects in browsers.
+These demos are published at [https://interop-2022-viewport.netlify.app/](https://interop-2022-viewport.netlify.app/)

-Included tests:

 - [Initial Containing Block (ICB)](https://interop-2022-viewport.netlify.app/individual/icb/)
 - [Layout Viewport](https://interop-2022-viewport.netlify.app/individual/layout-viewport/)